Patient and Public Topic Suggestions

 Led by: Dr. Maureen Dobbins, The National Collaborating Centre for Methods and Tools, McMaster University

-Surveillance of COVID-19 in Vaccinated Population: A Rapid Review and Environmental Scan Completed
+Surveillance of COVID-19 in a Vaccinated Population: A Rapid Literature Review Completed

 View Findings